What is the Best Prediabetes Diet?

 - double to quadruple risk of heart disease.

-So this is why a diet for prediabetes must address more than just blood sugar levels.
+So the best prediabetes diet must address more than just blood sugar levels.

 Just fyi: Both prediabetes and type 2 diabetes involve loss of insulin-producing capacity in the presence of insulin resistance.
 Also fyi: I typically recommend carb-counting for diabetes, but not usually for prediabetes.
 That’s because if you have prediabetes, you are not at risk for very high blood sugar levels like you might be with diabetes.